-When spring came, I went to farmers market upon farmers market; street festival after street festival; craft show after craft show, each time carefully setting up my booth with my handmade, hand-labeled lotions, deodorants, shampoo bars, and conditioner sprays.
+When spring came, I went to farmers market upon farmers market; street festival after street festival, craft show after craft show, each time carefully setting up my booth with my handmade, hand-labeled lotions, deodorants, shampoo bars, and conditioner sprays.
 Some markets were very poorly attended, and I’d stand there all day, alone in the rain.
 There were plenty of moments of extreme self-doubt on those days, leaving me the time and space to question every decision I’d made.
 On occasion I’d be surrounded by disgruntled booth neighbors who had been selling their wares for years and were clearly burnt out.
 They’d make rude comments about customers or blame the hosts for a low turnout.
 I could tell their products were as tired as they were, like jars of jam that had absolutely no unexpected qualities, or hand-poured candles that were pretty enough but indistinguishable from others.
 Items with no personality or unique features faded quickly into the background; and if the maker exuded negative energy, that only made it worse.
 I knew my “brand” (if you could even call it that yet) wasn’t particularly sophisticated, but I had a big “Schmidt’s” banner printed and took care to arrange my products to showcase my simple logo and singular scents.
 Perhaps more crucially, I talked enthusiastically to anybody who walked by and looked curious about my booth.
 Still, it was hard not to wonder if this was all a big waste of time.
 Was I going to just end up like the disgruntled neighbors?
 Could I break free from the market scene when the time was right?

 Ultimately, my confidence in my product kept me going.
 I continued to show up at weekend markets and collect customer feedback.
 Of all the products I was selling, the deodorant continued to elicit the most response.
-At ones that were better attended, people who I’d sold deodorant to weeks before would return with heartfelt, emotional testimonials saying the product had changed their life.
+At markets that were better attended, people who I’d sold deodorant to weeks before would return with heartfelt, emotional testimonials saying the product had changed their life.
 I was awed.
 One woman told me how she was so self-conscious about her body odor that it was impacting her social life; she had found herself staying home because she worried about how she smelled.
 Every deodorant she’d tried either made her break out or smell even worse.
 Schmidt’s, she said, actually worked.
 With tears in her eyes, she told me she felt liberated.

 Others emailed me directly or left comments on social media.
 “Bought some of your deodorant at the Alberta Street Fair while I was vacationing in Portland,” one wrote.
 “I love it!
 I wish it was sold in Texas, but will gladly pay shipping to keep using it.
 Winner!!”